MarufZak/study-logs/nodejs-design-patterns/README.md

 Node.js application exits, when there are no more pending operations in event demultiplexer and no more events being processed in event queue.

 So, the reactor pattern handles i/o by going idle until new events are available from a set of observed resources, and then reacts by dispatching each event to associated handler.

+### Libuv

+Each operating system has different API interfaces for the event demultiplexer, and each i/o may behave differently even with one operating system.
+For example in Unix there is no way to access files in non-blocking manner.
+To simulate it, we need to create another thread and process it there.

+Libuv is low-level i/o engine of node.js, which makes node.js compatible with all major OSs, and normalizes the behavior among them.
+It implements the reactor pattern, providing APIs for creating event loops, managing event queue and others.